 - Suppose the agency changes anything that later becomes a problem.
 In that case, your account name will show up in the Google Analytics Change History as the account name.

 So what to do instead?

 How to share Google Analytics 4 access properly.

 This is easy to do and should be standard for all Admins when giving Google Analytics 4 access.

 - Get the Google Account Email Address the user wants to access with

 - Open the Google Analytics > Admin > Property > User Management

-- Click the Blue “+” sign button top righthand corner
+- Click the Blue “+” sign button in the top righthand corner.

 - Select “Add new users”